Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 The real hook of Black Desert Online is its unprecedented action-oriented combat system.
 You can see the impact and damage of each and every blow of yours.
 A heavy strike, for example, may stun your enemy for a couple of seconds, giving you an opportunity to put him down while he is trying to shake it off.

 You can also buy properties in the city and customize them the way you like.
 Unfortunately, there is no such option in the open world.
 However, there is still an option to rent temporarily.

 All in all, it’s a beautiful game, and you shouldn’t miss out on it.

-Vindictus is one of the very first MMORPG that embraced the real-time combat system.
+Vindictus is one of the very first MMORPGs that embraced the real-time combat system.
 They took an uncertain path at the time when everyone was focusing on replicating the success of WoW.
-Vindictus started the revolution that changed the way we play MMORPGs.
-It’s the reason why we have countless action-oriented games like Tera and Black Desert now.
+Vindictus changed the way we play MMORPGs.
+It’s the reason why we have countless action-oriented games like TERA and Black Desert now.
 Credit must be given where it’s due!

 Developed by DevCAT and published by Nexon, Vindictus is an action-packed MMORPG featuring thousands of quests in form of episodic releases.
 They release a new episode every six months, so you’d never run out of things to do here.

 This game features an engaging and satisfying real-time combat system.
 You can grab your enemies by their collar and throw them against a wall (my personal favorite), or just hack them till death.

 Combat is creative with destructible environments and items.
 Walls crumble and buildings fall down when you go frenzy.
 Your armor also breaks if it takes too much damage, leaving you in your undergarments.